keruru-amuri/AMOS-task_timebooking/README.md

 ## Development Notes

-- The barcode scanner currently uses manual input for development purposes
+- The barcode scanner uses html5-qrcode for camera-based scanning (requires HTTPS)
-- Camera-based scanning will be available in production environments
-- All datetime inputs are converted to ISO 8601 format for XML output
+- Entity code is hardcoded to "330R" and hidden from the UI
+- Datetime display format is dd/mm/yy hh:mm with ISO 8601 backend storage
+- Time adjustment buttons (-1/+1 hour) with future time prevention
 - Form validation ensures all required fields are completed before submission

 ## Contributing